Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 Cool Patch Pumpkins decided to attempt to create the world’s largest maze covering an amazing 60 acres (242,811 sq. m).

 In Belgium, a Halloween tradition is to simply light a candle.

 A lot of Halloween traditions originate from Europe, but they have become lost in the new ways of Halloween.

-In Belgium Halloween is celebrated with large gathering and big parties.
+In Belgium, Halloween is celebrated with large gatherings and big parties.